zoka/ringMon/README.md

-   :fast-poll  500      ; browser poll when there is a REPL output activity :norm-poll  2000     ; normal browser poll time :parent-url ""       ; complete url of the parent application main page (optional) ;----------------------------------------------------------------------- ; access control
+   :fast-poll  500      ; browser poll when there is a REPL output activity :norm-poll  2000     ; normal browser poll time :parent-url ""       ; complete url of the parent application main page (optional) :lein-webrepl nil  ; set if runing in standalone mode in context of lein-webrepl plugin ;----------------------------------------------------------------------- ; access control
    :disabled   nil      ; general disable, if true then check :the auth-fn